GoogleCloudPlatform/opentelemetry-operations-java/README.md

 ## Building

+> [!IMPORTANT]
+> This project requires Java 11 to build and test.
+All artifacts published from this project support Java 8 or higher, unless otherwise noted.

 This project requires a mock server for Google Cloud APIs.
 To build and test, do the following:

 ```
 $ ./gradlew test